EdgeTX/edgetx.github.io/docs/faq.md

 **Why is my radio so slow when navigating on the Select Model screen?**

-This is usually caused by when the model image files are too large.
+This is usually caused when the model image files are too large.
 The ideal model image size is 192x114 pixels and the ideal file format is .png

 **Where can I find image files of different RC models to use with my radio?**